 Question #2: Do I protect my organization's innovation resources?

 It is also key to keep in mind that mistakes and failures will happen along the way.
 You and your employees might not always have that great idea the first time.
-It's trial, failure, and improvement that eventually bring about incredible innovations.
+Trial, failure, and improvement eventually bring about incredible innovations.

 Question #3: Have I clearly laid out my goals?

 The first step in any innovation process is defining your goals.
 What do you hope will happen throughout this process?
 What is the driving need or motivation behind the changes you're hoping to make in your organization?

 Question #4: Am I encouraging teamwork throughout my organization?

 Organizational leaders are the ones who determine the success or failure of any team.
 They can either bring a team together, or they can cause it to fail.
-If you aren't working with the innovators to build an environment of teamwork, you are dooming your process to fail before it even starts.
+If you aren't working with the innovators to build an environment of teamwork, you are dooming your process to failure before it even starts.

-Question #5: How's my attitude?
+Question #5: How's my leadership attitude?

-my math online homework When it comes to innovation, a positive attitude is everything.
+For innovation, a positive attitude is everything.
 Leaders who are negative drag the entire team down, and creative energy cannot thrive in a negative environment.
 A pessimistic leader or one who emphasizes ruthless competition and criticism will have more fearful employees than creative ones.

 Question #6: Do I understand my team members' strengths?

 When you're working with an innovation team, it's critical to know where your team members are strongest.
-Do you have an employee who is great at coming up with ideas, but poor on execution?
+Do you have an employee who is great at coming up with ideas, but poor in execution?
 Is there a team member who is fantastic at forecasting problems before they occur, or one who is excellent at coming up with the solutions to those problems?
 Put people where they will be the most helpful, so you can get the most out of your team and eliminate frustration.

 Your team members are your most important resources.
 When you understand how the members of your team fit together, you can guide them more effectively—not to mention better understand how to make each member of the team feel valued for their contributions to the innovation process.

 As a leader in your company, you are one of the primary forces shaping the success or failure of the innovation process.
 Learning to further your leadership skills and develop a more effective style can make all the difference in your organization's accomplishments.